sirajamalif/Encoding-Techniques/README.md

-If Unable to render code block try downloading the file
+If Unable to render code block try downloading the pdf file